Pros and Cons of Different Types of Label Materials

 - paper labels

-In addition to variety, paper is generally less expensive than film stocks.
+In addition to variety, paper product labels are generally less expensive than film stocks.
 This combination of cost-effectiveness and versatility is extremely valuable, especially for products where pricier options aren’t necessary.
 Certain paper stocks, such as a textured or matte-coated stock for wine labels and other products, can end up being more expensive, but these are usually used on premium, high value products (wine, craft spirits, etc.).

 On the downside, paper film stocks are more susceptible to the elements than specialty films.
 For example, paper isn’t waterproof.
 Certain stocks are made with wet strength paper that slows the penetration of water, but even those will eventually become saturated.
 However, that tradeoff may be worth it depending on your situation and budget.